 - Dive deep into the analysis and add the option to examine certain groups of comments.
 Why negative comments are negative?
 Do they have something in common?
 What are the most liked comments about?
 Are they good jokes or greeting to the author that other people share?

-Make an app that displays a weekly weather forecast.
+A great React project idea is to make an app that displays a weekly weather forecast.
 The core requirement for the app is usable and clear user interface: users must get desired information (the weather forecast) just when they open the app.
 Users are more interested in two questions: what should I wear today and should I take an umbrella?
 So, it’s good to start just with temperature and precipitation.
 Drop the information about wind speed, cloud cover, the time of sunset and sunrise (of course with cool animation that definitely will take a few hours of development), etc. Let’s say you get it and now you need to show the weather for today.
 How?

 The basic element to display weather forecast here is a day weather card.
 All cards with daily forecasts must be structured and well organized, so prepare to unleash your potential as an expert designer or just ask your friend to prepare a mock-up for you.